Meiguode/cyclistic-bike-share/README.md

 ## Overview

-This project is a portfolio case study completed as part of the Google Data Analytics Certificate.
+This project is a portfolio case study.
 I analysed the full Divvy bike-share trip dataset (2013–2020, 30M+ rows across multiple schema versions) to identify behavioural differences between casual riders and annual members.

 Due to the dataset size, the pipeline uses chunked CSV ingestion into a local SQLite database, with aggregation queries producing summary statistics that power all visualisations.
 This approach keeps peak RAM usage under 500 MB.